awsdocs/amazon-emr-management-guide/doc_source/emr-plan-bootstrap.md

 ## Use custom bootstrap actions<a name="bootstrapCustom"></a>

 You can create a custom script to perform a customized bootstrap action\.
 Any of the Amazon EMR interfaces can reference a custom bootstrap action\.

+**Note**
+For the best performance, we recommend that you store custom bootstrap actions, scripts, and other files that you want to use with Amazon EMR in an Amazon S3 bucket that is in the same AWS Region as your cluster\.

 **Topics**
 + [Add custom bootstrap actions using the AWS CLI or the Amazon EMR CLI](#CustombootstrapCLI)